CocoaPods/blog.cocoapods.org/_drafts/Master-Repo-Changes.markdown

 ---
 layout: post
-title:  "Master Repo Chances"
+title:  "Master Repo Changes"
 author: fabio
-categories: master-repo
+categories: master-repo breaking trunk
 ---

 TL;DR: _The master repo will use the JSON format._

 CocoaPods 0.33 adds support for a new mechanism to push specs to the master repo.
+There is another blog post about the claims system, this one is about how it affects developers who create CocoaPods.

 <!-- more -->

 ## Benefits

-The authentication server:

 - No need to fork the master repo anymore to contribute.
-- Access control list to the Pods.
+- Access control list to the Pods themselves.
-- Easier programmatic generation and editing of podspecs
+- Easier programmatic generation and editing of podspecs.
 - Podspecs can be read on every platform.

 ## How the transition will be performed

-For a (hopefully) small time-frame will not be possible to push specs anymore.
+For asmall time-frame will not be possible to push specs anymore.

 - Push access will be removed from the specs repo.
 - The trunk app will go live.
 - Release of CocoaPods 0.33.

-Once CocoaPods is released you will be able to create an account with the `pod trunk register` subcommand.
-This is documented throghly in the guides on [getting setup with Trunk](http://guides.cocoapods.org/making/getting-setup-with-trunk).
+Once CocoaPods is released you will be able to create an account with the `pod trunk register` command.
+This is documented throughly in the guides on [getting setup with Trunk](http://guides.cocoapods.org/making/getting-setup-with-trunk).
 You will be able to add other owners with push privileges to a Pod with the `pod trunk add-owner` subcommand.